 Our legacy, as a people, lies with our children.
 What we do in the here and now: the decisions we make, the lessons we teach, all this shapes their lives and has a very real and profound effect on both their future and our own.

 Mia mason wishes to give our children every advantage possible.
 From working on affordable housing, to granting access to an affordable, QUALITY education, one of Mia’s main goals is to provide for our children, their children, and their children's children.

 Mia has served her country dutifully for the past 20 years, from the rugged seas alongside our noble Navy Sailors, to the ever-changing environment today's Army Soldiers persevere through.
 She has brought herself up from the lowest ranks, leading the way to keep others safe from harm.

-Now, Mia wants to bring her countless experiences to the US Senate, so that she can raise all of Maryland up as the GREATEST State in our country’s great Union.
+Now, Mia wants to bring her countless experiences to our nation so that she can raise all of Maryland up as the GREATEST State in our country’s great Union.
 From making our streets safer, to bringing American jobs BACK to America, Mia wants to lead all of us to greater heights, and to a brighter future.